Monday, October 13, 2014

 • Making my nightmares your reality

-Epic Horror means it's very large, in this case lasting through a great deal if time; Galactic scale is merely punctuating that and with Death of Heaven, it really couldn't be more correct.
+Epic Horror means it's very large, in this case lasting through a great deal if time; Cosmic scale is merely punctuating that and with Death of Heaven, it really couldn't be more correct.

 As an Author of the Macabre - I grew up loving horror and the classics.
-Scary tales told in stories, books and films from the writings of Edgar Allen Poe, most especially.
-The original Twilight Zone show affected me as a very young child in the late 1950s, early 60s.
+Scary tales, as told in stories, books, and films from the writings of Edgar Allen Poe and HP Lovecraft, most especially.
+The original Twilight Zone TV show affected me as a very young child in the late 1950s, early 60s.

 Macabre is defined generally as: disturbing and horrifying because of involvement with or depiction of death and injury.
 Fear of whatever in a weird, unusual, or unexpected way.